Former DPM Suthep acquitted on B5.8bn corruption charge

 The National Anti-Corruption Commission filed the case with the court, alleging malfeasance and price collusion in a government project.

-The graft commission's allegations concerned the project's implementation from June 2009 to April 2013, innolving the construction of replacement buildings and flats for 396 police stations nationwide.
+The graft commission's allegations concerned the project's implementation from June 2009 to April 2013, involving the construction of replacement buildings and flats for 396 police stations nationwide.

-Mr Suthep and Pol Gen Pateep Tanprasert, former acting national police chief, were accused of wrongfuly combining all the regional construction works into one contract.
+Mr Suthep and Pol Gen Pateep Tanprasert, former acting national police chief, were accused of wrongfully combining all the regional construction works into one contract.

 The contract was then awarded at an unusually low price to a single contractor, PCC Development & Construction Co, which failed to finish the work.